 Find the full printable recipe with specific measurements below.

-- Cooked chicken: I use a store-bought rotisserie to make life a little easier, but you can use whatever leftover chicken you’ve got.
-Just be sure to shred it or chop it up finely.
+- Cooked chicken: I use a store-bought leftover rotisserie chicken to make life a little easier, but you can use whatever shredded chicken you’ve got on hand.

 - Veggies: Canned corn, finely diced red bell pepper, green onions, black beans, and chopped jalapeno.